Running with a Labral Tear: What You Need to Know for Safe Training

 Your Complete Guide The Myrtle Routine

-If you’re anything like I was when I started running, you probably think a few toe touches and quad stretches are enough to prepare for a run.
+Like many new runners, you might think a couple of toe touches and quad stretches are all you need to get ready for a run.

 Spoiler alert: I was wrong!